 Coffee Bean Types: what are they?

 Let me guess: you thought there was only one type of beans, two at the most.
 Well, don’t worry about it.
-I thought the same back in the day. actually, I was convinced that coffee was just coffee (how ghastly of me, I know).
+I thought the same back in the day.
+Actually, I was convinced that coffee was just coffee and that there was no such thing as a variety of coffee bean (how ghastly of me, I know).
 Well, it’s not!
 There are four main coffee bean types that are used in the coffee world today commercially.

 Just to give you an idea, according to this archive, Arabica is grown in Latin America, East Africa or Asia.
 Robusta is generally grown in southeast Asia, Brazil, and central Africa.
 Now, let’s have a look at what are the different types of coffee beans!